-Dr. Grossman has been a member of the U.S. Preventive Services Task Force since January 2008.
+Dr. Gillman joined the U.S. Preventive Services Task Force in January 2014.

 Jessica Herzstein, M.D., M.P.H.

 Jessica Herzstein, M.D., M.P.H., an expert in population health, screening, and preventive health services, is the global medical director at Air Products, where she designs and implements preventive health programs for 20,000 employees worldwide.
 In addition, Dr. Herzstein is an occupational and environmental health consultant and guest lecturer at the University of Pennsylvania School of Medicine.
 She is an accomplished public health specialist with more than 20 years of experience in teaching, research, patient care, and health care program design and evaluation.